Knowmad Law Glossary

 Suggestive marks: Suggestive trademarks are more distinctive than trademarks that are merely descriptive, but they still may have some connection to the goods or services.
 If a mark is suggestive, it may be entitled to federal registration.
 Examples of marks that might be considered suggestive include CHEETOS (suggesting a CHEEse-flavored snack), MICROSOFT (suggesting SOFTware for machines with MICROprocessors) and FACEBOOK (suggesting a website with functionality similar to a university directory sometimes called a “facebook”).

-Supplemental Registration: A U.S. trademark registration used principally to register descriptive trademarks.
+Supplemental Registration: A U.S. trademark registration used mainly to register descriptive trademarks.
 Supplemental registrations don’t provide most of the legal benefits of a standard or “principal” trademark registration.
 For example, they do not establish exclusive rights to a mark.
 However, they provide some benefits relative to relying on common-law trademark rights and are often useful for trademark owners who cannot obtain a principal registration

 Trade Secret: Trade secrets consist of confidential information that has value to your business.
 Trade secrets might include confidential product formulae, production methods or even business data such as customer contact lists.
 If trade secret status is established, a business may have a cause of action against anyone who misappropriates (i.e. unlawfully obtains or shares) the trade secret.